 Once you bring awareness to what goals you want to achieve, you then just have follow your gut and go for it.
 That is how my programs were created, how this podcast got up and running and it’s how I made the decision to combine my prenatal and postnatal membership a month ago.

-A lot of what I teach in that membership has to do with what we have talked about today.
+A lot of what I teach in my Core Rehab Program has to do with what we have talked about today.
 Creating the habit of getting a little movement in is great, but what’s even better is the fundamentals of your body that you have never connected with before.
 Embracing the changes that life throws your way and being able to adjust your goals… it might just open up something that you’ve never thought of before.

 So many don’t understand the connection that you can have with your body.
 It’s really incredible when you are able to connect and embrace your body and the process.